-Specialization after a Pharm.D. degree
+Specialization After a Pharm.D. degree

 In addition to the many careers available to licensed pharmacists, many graduates continue their education by applying for a residency and/or fellowship.
 Doctor of Pharmacy (Pharm.D.) postgraduate training typically lasts 12 months or longer and leads to the specialization in an area of pharmacy practice.
+In 2023 the UConn School of Pharmacy had the highest match rate in New England and the sixth-highest in the nation at 93%.